 - Read, Write, Learn - reading assignments, copywork, literary elements

 - Vocabulary, Spelling, and Grammar - vocabulary, including learning apps and quizzes in Quizlet, spelling games, copywork & dictation, and grammar discussion

 - Questions to Ponder - thought questions to teach critical thinking and freewriting

 - Writing Project - a month-long writing assignment

 - Show What You Know - a wrap up of all the student has learned for that week

-Rabbit Trail: In every online book club, we will go on rabbit trails of discovery.
-We will hop off the traditional roads of literature and meander down paths about pop-culture, history, biographies, poetry, music and more.
+- Rabbit Trails - In every online book club, we will go on rabbit trails of discovery.
+We will hop off the traditional roads of literature and meander down paths about pop culture, history, biographies, poetry, music, and more.
 We will take deep dives into some of the subjects touched on in the book and broaden our minds with new adventures.